rjrico510/rbif100/week2/assignment/README.md

  ## Usage
  `./week2.sh fasta_file motifs_file`

- Note: the script will take two optional positional parameters - name of the motifs folder, and the name of the motif count file.
+ - The script will take two optional positional parameters - name of the motifs folder, and the name of the motif count file.
+ - The script will exit without executing if either input already exists

  ## Assignment Command
  `./week2.sh r_bifella.fasta interesting_motifs.txt`